 Applies knowledge, skills, and theories to values and ethics, diversity, populations at risk, social and economic justice, human behavior and the social environment, social welfare policy, social work practice, research, and field education.
 Designed to be taken concurrently with Social Work 694R.
 Three lecture hours a week for one semester.
-Prerequisite: Graduate standing.
+Prereguisite: Graduate standing.

-S W 387C.
-Direct Practice Field Immersion.
+S W 387D.
+Direct Practice Immersion.

-Students work in a professional agency assisting clients.
+Learn through working in a professional agency and assisting clients.
 One weekly seminar hour and at least eight hours of fieldwork a week for one semester.
+Social Work 387D and 387C may not both be counted.
 Offered on the credit/no credit basis only.
-Prerequisite: Graduate standing in social work and consent of instructor or the graduate adviser.
+Prerequisite: Graduate standing in social work and consent of the instructor or the graduate adviser.